Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Introduction

-To address these challenges, this paper presents \textbf{two main contributions}. \textbf{First}, we conduct a comprehensive empirical study of how code change rationale components are expressed across multiple software artifacts.
+To address these challenges, this paper makes \textbf{two overall contributions}. \textbf{First}, we conduct a comprehensive empirical study of how code change rationale components are expressed across multiple software artifacts (issue reports, pull requests, commit messages, \etc).
 We manually analyze the artifacts associated with 63 real-world commits from five widely used Java open-source systems.
 These commits span a wide range of change types and sizes, contributed by different developers, and are linked to diverse artifacts that capture various development workflows used to implement and validate the changes.
 Using multi-coder qualitative analysis guided by an established rationale taxonomy~\cite{al2022developers}, we identify seven fine-grained rationale components.
-These include the \goal of the change, the \need motivating it, \textit{Alternative solutions} considered, and the \textit{Selected Solution}.
+These include the \goal of the change, the \need motivating it, \textit{Alternative solutions} considered, and the \textit{Selected Alternative}.
 Our analysis reveals that rationale information is highly fragmented and inconsistently distributed across artifacts.
 Commit messages and pull requests primarily document a change's \goal, while \need is mostly captured in issues and pull requests.
-Other components appear less frequently and are scattered across different artifacts, with pull requests and issues standing out as the most of diverse sources of rationale information.
-In essence, no single artifact type consistently captures all rationale components, which highlights the need for techniques that help developers retrieve and synthesize rationale information across artifacts. \looseness=-1
+Other components (\eg \alternative and \selectedAlternative) appear less frequently and are scattered across different artifacts.
+Pull requests and issues stand out as the most diverse sources of rationale information.
+Importantly, most rationale components beyond \goal are documented outside commit messages.
+In essence, no single artifact type consistently captures all rationale components, highlighting the need for techniques that can identify, retrieve, and synthesize rationale information across multiple artifacts. \looseness=-1